Continue to site >

 The Index is designed to measure the performance of securities meeting certain sustainability criteria (criteria related to ESG factors), while maintaining similar overall industry group weights as the S&P 500 Index.
 Securities eligible for inclusion in the Index comprise all constituents of the S&P 500 Index except for:

-Companies that meet any of the following Business Activity Exclusions, based on levels of involvement or revenue as determined by Sustainalytics:
+Companies that meet any of the following Business Involvement Exclusions, based on revenue levels as determined by S&P Global, Inc. (an affiliate of the Index Provider (defined below)):

-Companies that derive any amount of revenue from manufacturing tobacco products, 5% or greater of their revenue from supplying tobacco-related products and services, or 5% or greater of their revenue from the distribution and/or retail sale of tobacco products;
+Companies that derive any amount of revenue from manufacturing tobacco products, 5% or greater of their revenue from supplying products and services essential for the tobacco industry, or 5% or greater of their revenue from the distribution and/or retail sale of tobacco products;

-Companies that derive 5% or greater of their revenue from the extraction of oil sands;
+Companies that derive 5% or greater of their revenue from the extraction and/or production of fossil fuels from oil/tar sands;

-Companies that (i) derive any amount of revenue from the manufacturing and sale of assault weapons or small arms to civilian customers, small arms to military and/or law enforcement, or key components of small arms; or (ii) derive 5% or greater of their revenue from the retail and/or distribution of assault weapons or small arms;
+Companies that (i) derive any amount of revenue from the manufacturing of small arms weapons for civilian or non‑civilian use, or key components of assault weapons; or (ii) derive 5% or greater of their revenue from the retail or distribution of small arms weapons for civilian customers;

-Companies that derive 5% or greater of their revenue from thermal coal extraction or electricity generation from thermal coal.
+Companies that derive 5% or greater of their revenue from (i) owning and/or operating coal mines that engage in thermal coal mining or (ii) electricity generation using coal powered plants.

-Companies that hold 25% or greater ownership stakes in:
+Companies that hold 25% or greater ownership stakes (as determined by S&P Global, Inc.) in:

 Companies that derive any amount of revenue from manufacturing tobacco products;

-Companies that derive any amount of revenue from the manufacturing and sale of assault weapons or small arms to civilian customers, small arms to military and/or law enforcement, or key components of small arms.
+Companies that derive any amount of revenue from the manufacturing of small arms weapons for civilian and non‑civilian use, or key components of assault weapons.

-Companies that do not have (i) Sustainalytics coverage for determining tobacco-, controversial weapons-, oil sands-, small arms-, military weapons- and thermal coal-related involvement or compliance with UNGC principles; or (ii) an S&P DJI ESG Score.
+Companies that do not have (i) coverage for determining tobacco-, controversial weapons-, oil sands-, small arms-, military weapons- and thermal coal-related involvement or compliance with UNGC principles; or (ii) an S&P Global ESG Score.

-S&P DJI ESG Scores are assigned by SAM, an ESG scoring business unit of S&P Global, Inc. (an affiliate of the Index Provider (defined below)), using its Corporate Sustainability Assessment, which is an annual evaluation of a company, based on ESG factors that SAM determines are financially material to the company, relative to its industry peer companies as determined by SAM.
+S&P Global ESG Scores are assigned by S&P Global, Inc. using its Corporate Sustainability Assessment, which is an annual evaluation of a company, based on ESG factors that S&P Global, Inc. determines are financially material to the company, relative to its industry peer companies.

-After implementing the exclusion criteria described above, the remaining companies are then ranked based on their S&P DJI ESG Score.
-For each GICS industry group, companies are selected for inclusion in the Index primarily in decreasing order of S&P DJI ESG Score until approximately 75% of the float adjusted market capitalization of the industry group is reached.
+After implementing the exclusion criteria described above, the remaining companies are then ranked based on their S&P Global ESG Score.
+For each GICS industry group, companies are selected for inclusion in the Index primarily in decreasing order of S&P Global ESG Score until approximately 75% of the float adjusted market capitalization of the industry group is reached.

 Read More